-This is part of our monthly check-in with our hopeful adoptive parents to learn more about their adoption journeys and share their thoughts about topics of interest to the adopting community.
+This is part of our check-in with our hopeful adoptive parents to learn more about their adoption journeys and share their thoughts about topics of interest to the adopting community.

 Adopting a baby is a journey.
 And as in any journey, there are all kinds of highs and lows, unknowns and uncertainties.